Hero dog saves Pasco woman’s life after her iPad catches fire

-(WFLA) Bubba the boxer knew exactly what to do Sunday night when his owner’s Holiday, Florida home filled up with smoke.
+HOLIDAY, Fla.
+(WFLA) – Bubba the boxer knew exactly what to do Sunday night when his owner’s Holiday, Florida home filled up with smoke.

 He jumped up from his favorite sleeping spot in the living room and raced to her bedroom door, paws sliding on the hardwood floors in the hallway.